Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/README.md

 // Create a new ContainerRegistryClient and RegistryArtifact to access image operations ContainerRegistryClient client = new ContainerRegistryClient(endpoint, new DefaultAzureCredential());
-RegistryArtifact image = client.GetArtifact("library/hello-world", "v1");
+RegistryArtifact image = client.GetArtifact("library/hello-world", "latest");

 // Set permissions on the v1 image's "latest" tag image.UpdateTagProperties("latest", new ArtifactTagProperties()